genesiscommunitysuccess/docs/docs/server-reference/evaluators/configure.md

 Event handlers are covered in more detail here.

 To define a timed based event, a user needs to insert a row into the `CRON_RULE` table, with the CRON Scheduling driving the event.
-The table is defined as follows, with the same
+The table is defined as follows, with the same rules around connecting to Event Handlers as

 ### CRON_RULE Table
 | Field Name | Usage |